-USC: Everyone is liable to pay the Universal Social Charge (USC) if their gross income is over €10,036 in a year.
+USC: You must pay the Universal Social Charge (USC) if your gross income is over €13,000 in a year.

-An extra charge of 3% applies to any self-employed income over €100,000 regardless of age.
-This means that self-employed people pay a total of 10% USC on any income over €100,000.
+An extra charge of 3% applies to any self-employed income over €100,000.
+This means that self-employed people pay a total of 11% USC on any income over €100,000.
 The USC does not apply to social welfare or similar payments.
 You pay your USC with your preliminary tax payment.

 PRSI: Self-employed people pay Class S PRSI on their income.

-VAT: As a trader you pay VAT on goods and services acquired for the business and charge VAT on goods and services supplied by the business.
-The difference between the VAT charged by you and the VAT you were charged must be paid to the Revenue.
+You must register for Value Added Tax (VAT) if your annual turnover is more than or is likely to be more than €75,000 for supply of goods or €37,500 for supply of service.
+As a trader you pay VAT on goods and services acquired for the business and charge VAT on goods and services supplied by the business.
+The difference between the VAT charged by you and the VAT you were charged must be paid to Revenue.
 If the amount of VAT paid by you exceeds the VAT charged by you, Revenue will repay the excess.
 This ensures that VAT is paid by the ultimate customer and not by the business.